skypjack/entt/docs/md/faq.md

 This is one of the first questions that anyone makes when starting to work with the entity-component-system architectural pattern.<br/>
-There are several approaches to the problem and the best one depends mainly on the real problem one is facing.
+There are several approaches to the problem, and the best one depends mainly on the real problem one is facing.
 In all cases, how to do it doesn't strictly depend on the library in use, but the latter certainly allows or not different techniques depending on how the data are laid out.